 As a facilitator, I work mostly with Vancouver Design Nerds Society, an organization that facilitates creative collaboration between artists, designers and the public at large.
 Since 2003, we’ve hosted over 60 ‘Jams’ on a wide range of topics including affordable housing, higher education, urban sustainability and public space activation.
 Last fall, I completed a three day workshop called Effective Group Facilitation as part of SFU’s Certificate in Dialogue and Civic Engagement.

-As an educator, I teach multiple courses in industrial and interaction design at Emily Carr University.
+As an educator, I have taught multiple courses in industrial and interaction design at Emily Carr University.
 Additionally, I have been developing and refining a 1 day design thinking + civic engagement for SFU’s Certificate Program in Dialogue and Civic Engagement, that I lead once a year.
 This work keeps my design research game strong and challenges me in ways beyond anything else I do.

 If you are still here reading this (wow, I love you!), and would like to connect or pitch a project to me, please reach out.